-All construction projects receiving more than \$200,000 in HUD assistance (including CDBG-DR) are subject to Section 3.
+All projects receiving more than \$200,000 in HUD assistance (including CDBG-DR) are subject to Section 3.

 All units shall be designed and constructed in accordance with all locally adopted and enforced building codes and standards.
-In the absence of locally adopted or enforced building codes and standards, the requirements of the current lowa State Building Code shall apply.
+In the absence of locally adopted or enforced building codes and standards, the requirements of the current Iowa State Building Code shall apply.
+IEDA recommends that no units be smaller than 450 square feet for a one-bedroom or studio unit.

-All units are subject to the ICC 700 National Green Building Standard (NGBS) or Iowa Green Streets Criteria requirements.
-All applicants will be required to participate in a project-specific design consultation with IEDA prior to submitting their application.
-This will ensure that the project is designed in compliance green building requirements and are incorporating stormwater management and green building practices into designs.
+All units are subject to the lowa Green Streets Criteria requirements.
+All applicants will be required to participate in a project-specific design and, beginning with Round 2, historic preservation consultation with IEDA prior to submitting their application.
+This will ensure that the project is designed in compliance with Iowa Green Streets and are incorporating stormwater management and green building practices into designs as well as Section 106.
+All projects are subject to the Iowa Green Streets Criteria, which is the federally-required green building standard based off of the Enterprise Green Communities standard.

-All projects of 5+ units following NGBS or Iowa Green Streets will be required to design at least 7% of units (no fewer than 2) to the universal design requirements of Iowa Green Streets, which ensures access to persons with mobility, hearing, or vision impairments.
-Any exceptions to universal design granted under this program will not reduce the total number of universally-designed multifamily units fellow the federal ADA requirements of 5% of the project being accessible for persons with mobility impairments and 2% of the project being accessible for persons with hearing or vision impairments.
+Green Streets also includes universal design, which ensures access to the units for persons with mobility, hearing, or vision impairments.
+In projects with 5 or more units, at least 7% of units must incorporate universal design.
+Any exceptions to universal design granted under this program will not reduce the total number of universally-design multifamily units below federal ADA requirements of 5% of the project being accessible for persons with mobility impairments and 2% of the project being accessible for persons with hearing or vision impairments.